You are here

 - Is the activity human research as defined in FDA regulations?

 - Is the University of Michigan engaged?

-- Is the research exempt from IRB oversight?
+- Does the research qualify for exemption from IRB oversight?

 These determinations are made consistent with the guidance provided at the U.S. Department of Health and Human Services Human Subject Regulations Decision Charts and in consultation with IRB administrators or chairs, as appropriate.
 If the research: